jxpress/setfit-pytorch-lightning/README.md

 # 🤗 About SetFit

-The [SetFit](https://github.com/huggingface/setfit) provides the strong method of a few shot learning for text classification.
+The [SetFit](https://github.com/huggingface/setfit) provides a strong method of few-shot learning for text classification.
 With SetFit, you can create an AI with an accuracy comparable to GPT3 with as little as a few dozen data points.
-You can see official [paper](https://arxiv.org/abs/2209.11055), [blog](https://huggingface.co/blog/setfit), and [code](https://github.com/huggingface/setfit) of SetFit.
+You can see the official [paper](https://arxiv.org/abs/2209.11055), [blog](https://huggingface.co/blog/setfit), and [code](https://github.com/huggingface/setfit) of SetFit.

-If you want to experience SetFit, you can access [here](https://github.com/huggingface/setfit/tree/main/notebooks) and find same example notebooks to run SetFit.
+If you want to run SetFit instantaneously, you can access [here](https://github.com/huggingface/setfit/tree/main/notebooks) and find some example notebooks to run SetFit.

 This repository provides code that allows [SetFit](https://github.com/huggingface/setfit) to run in [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) to facilitate parameter, experiment management and so on.